Sample Preparation Timeline

-Summer and fall (in the year preceeding enrollment):
+Summer and Fall (In the year preceding enrollment):

-January - May (in the year preceeding enrollment):
+January - May (In the year preceding enrollment):

 Start identifying universities and programs you would like to apply to.
 Re-visit your long-term goals, and prioritize factors that are important to you (e.g., specific fields, particular faculty, geographical locations, small or large lab setting, etc.).
 Once you have identified some of these programs, you should begin reading relevant research by at least one more more faculty members in those programs and decide if their research interests fit with yours.

 June - July (In the year preceding enrollment):

 Begin drafting your candidate statement, which is one of the most important documents for your application to graduate school.
 Please see guidance on the candidate statement in our instructions on applying.

 August - September (In the year preceding enrollment):

 Continue working on your candidate statement, ensure that you have identified at least three strong, positive letter-of-recommendation writers, make sure your transcripts are error-free, and get the relevant test scores in hand.
 Begin to reach out to faculty that you would be interested in working with to check whether they will be accepting students in the upcoming admissions cycle and open a dialogue about your opportunities.

 September - November (In the year preceding enrollment):